Co(l)laboratory 2025 PhD Project

 Key Details

-Project Title: Scalable Virtual Power Plants: Supporting community energy systems in Nottinghamshire through innovation
+Project Title: Scalable Virtual Power Plants: Supporting rural community energy systems in Nottinghamshire through innovation

 Host University: Nottingham Trent University